Site Map Table of Contents Confused?

 -Aaaaaaah!- screamed Syndy. -It's the Blue Fairy!-

 Khyrisse dropped the tattered body and puked everywhere.
-Luthien caught most of it with his ring before it hit the ground. -Oh, Khyrisse!- yelled Tila. -That's *jusst* what we needed in here, *barf*!-
+Luthien caught most of it with his ring before it hit the ground. -Oh, Khyrisse!- yelled Tila. -That's *just* what we neededd in here, *barf*!-

 -Maybe *you* should have ripped her off the portal!- Khyrisse hollered, on the verge of tears.
 Max put his hand comfortingly on her shoulder.